-Cremation has returned as a common form of final disposition.
-Cremation is not a new concept.
+Cremation has returned as a common form of final disposition, and is not a new concept.
 It was practiced in ancient times and has been gaining favor in today’s world.
-Choosing cremation for your loved one or yourself does not limit the funeral services, it actually increases the service options you have.
-You could have a wake with the urn and/or picture of the decease or a traditional funeral with the body present, church service, committal prayers at the graveside/chapel with the casket before the cremation.
-Keep in mind everything is a choice, not a requirement or expectation.
-It’s what you and your family wants nothing more, nothing less.
+Choosing cremation for your loved one or yourself does not limit the funeral services—it actually increases the service options you have.
+You could have a wake with the urn and/or picture of the deceased displayed, or a traditional funeral with the body present, church service, committal prayers at the graveside/chapel with the casket before the cremation.
+Keep in mind that everything is a choice, and not a requirement or expectation.
+It’s what you and your family wants—nothing more, nothing less.

 As always, our staff is here to discuss all of the options with you.